-- You lose the carabiner you were using to clip something onto your pack, like a dog water cup, GPS device, small camera …
+- You lose the carabiner you were using to clip something onto your pack, like a dog water cup, GPS device, or small camera.

-- In high wind, you can use string for an eyeglass cord if you don’t normally have one (to keep eyeglasses or sunglasses on face)
+- In high wind, you can use string for an eyeglass cord to keep eyeglasses or sunglasses on face.